ccamel/awesome-ccamel/README.md

 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.
 - [gatsbyjs/gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default) - The default Gatsby starter
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
-- [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
 - [gocli/go-cli](https://github.com/gocli/go-cli) - Create and use boilerplates with ease
 - [godaddy/terminus](https://github.com/godaddy/terminus) - Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications
 - [graphql/graphql-spec](https://github.com/graphql/graphql-spec) - GraphQL is a query language and execution engine tied to any backend service.